tommybobbins/PiBrella-lesson/lessons/lesson1-handout.md

 To prevent the magic blue smoke escaping from our LEDs, we use resistors.
 These have coloured bands on the outside of them to help us read how much resistance they provide.
 Today, we are using Red, Red and Brown bands = 2 2 * 10 = 220 Ohms. (and one Gold band indicates how close they are to this value).

 ## Jumperlead
-Here is a jumperlead:

 ![](../images/jumperlead.jpg)

-Connects different rows of the breadboard together.
+A jumperlead connects different rows of a breadboard together.

 ## Battery

 ![](../images/battery.jpg)

-A batterypack is just a container for batteries.
-This one contains two AA batteries.
+This is a container for batteries.
+This particular pack contains two AA batteries.
 Notice that it has a red and black wire.
 The Red wire is Positive (Anode) and the Black wire is negative (Cathode).

 ## Breadboard

 ![](../images/breadboard.jpg)

+A breadboard is used to build circuits on.

+# Build

+First of all, place the 3 resistors onto the breadboard like this picture.

 ![](../images/resistors_breadboard.jpg)

+In this image, the Left side of the resistors is in Row 3 and the Right side is in Row 10, 11 and 12.

 ![](../images/leds_added.jpg)
 ![](../images/jumper_wires_end_row.jpg)
 ![](../images/battery_pack_rotated.jpg)